AdobeDocs/marketer-experience.de-DE/help/use-case-playbooks/unitary-event.md

    Die Antwort hat das Format `"@/dataSets/<EVENT_DATASET_ID>"`

-1. Erstellen **[!DNL HTTP Streaming Inlet Connection for events]**  mit Hilfe der folgenden Schritte.
+1. Erstellen Sie **[!DNL HTTP Streaming Inlet Connection for events]** mithilfe der folgenden Schritte.
    <!-- TODO: Is the name unique?
 If so, we may need to generate and provide in variables.txt-->
    1. Erstellen Sie eine Basisverbindung.